awsdocs/aws-kms-developer-guide/doc_source/symm-asymm-choose.md

 If you're creating an asymmetric CMK to use with cryptocurrencies, use the ECC\_SECG\_P256K1 key spec\.
 You can also use this key spec for other purposes, but it is required for Bitcoin, and other cryptocurrencies\.

-CMKs with different ECC key specs are priced differently and are subject to different rate limits\.
+CMKs with different ECC key specs are priced differently and are subject to different request quotas\.
 For information about AWS KMS pricing, see [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing/)\.
-For information about throttle limits, see [Rate Limits](requests-per-second.md)\.
+For information about request quotas, see [Request Quotas](requests-per-second.md)\.

 The following table shows the signing algorithms that AWS KMS supports for each of the ECC key specs\.
 You cannot configure a CMK to use particular signing algorithms\.
 However, you can use the [kms:SigningAlgorithm](policy-conditions.md#conditions-kms-signing-algorithm) policy condition to specify the signing algorithms that principals are allowed to use with the CMK\.